 You can file a claim either online or through the Ohio unemployment phone number.

-When you apply, you will need to provide the following information:
+When you apply for unemployment insurance in Ohio, you will need to provide the following information:

 - Your Social Security number